-There’s no doubt about it, the skyline in downtown Los Angeles is truly something to behold.
+There’s no doubt about it, the skyline in downtown Los Angeles is indeed something to behold.
 If you’re visiting L.A., be sure to carve out some time during your stay to take in the iconic sight of the downtown skyscrapers.
-If you don’t know where to start, here are some places you can go that offer fantastic views of the city.
+If you don’t know where to start, here are some places you can go to that offer fantastic views of the city.